Generalized binary utility functions and fair allocations: Algorithm, proofs and examples

-\begin{myproofof}{Theorem~\ref{main-thm-6}} Let $\Gamma$ be the allocation of Definition \ref{defi-gamma}.
-By Remark~\ref{lemma-properties1-F}, part \ref{ii}, and Theorem~\ref{thm:utili-imp-MSWU}, we have that $\Gamma\in MSW_U$.
+\begin{myproof} Let $\Gamma$ be the allocation of Algorithm~\ref{algo:allocate}.
+By Remark~\ref{lemma-properties1-F}, part \ref{ii}, and Theorem~\ref{thm:utili-imp-MSWU}, we have that $\Gamma\in MSW_u$.
 The proposed algorithm starts initializing the vector of partial utilities $v_0$ with zeros, which has one position by each one of the $n$ agents.
 This step demands $O(n)$ operations.
-The step-\ref{step-2} allocates the $m$ resources finding the agent with minimum partial utility in each iteration, following \eqref{eq-def-M_k}.
+Step-\ref{step-2} allocates the $m$ resources finding the agent with minimum partial utility in each iteration, following \eqref{eq-def-M_k}.
 Allocating $m$ resources, finding the minimum of $n$ agents demands $O(nm)$ operations.
 In the next steps, the agent receives the resource in \eqref{eq-defi-alocation-F}; for all the resources, this step and the updating of the vector of partial utilities runs in $O(m)$.
-Building the resource allocation runs in $O(max(n, nm, m))$, thus, we have that the proposed algorithm is in $O(nm)$. \end{myproofof}
+Building the resource allocation runs in $O(max(n, nm, m))$, thus, we have that the proposed algorithm is in $O(nm)$. \end{myproof}